EXPERT/COMMENT

 The audio for the "prediction" podcast was recorded using the Voice Record Pro app on an android smart phone and then transferred to Headliner video editing app where it was converted into a video file.

 The editor creates a "dynamically generated wave form" to which you can add background still images and video.
 It also automatically transcribes the podcast script into captions with only minor adjustments needed, at least as far as this podcast was concerned.
-Once completed the finished video can be exported to social media platforms or stored.
+Once completed, the finished video can be exported to social media platforms or stored.

 Podcasts grew in popularity in many parts of the world in 2018.
-Visualising audio may get the content those who are not yet audio fans and create a greater podcast "Buzz" in 2019.
+Visualising audio may get the content to those who are not yet audio fans and create a greater podcast "Buzz" in 2019.

 The "Visual Storytelling for audio creators" podcast was produced by Deborah for the Thomson Foundation's e-learning platform Journalism Now.